-The Blue Box Regulation under the Resource Recovery and Circular Economy Act, 2016 designates blue box materials such as products and packaging, including packaging-like and paper products, under Ontario’s new regulatory framework for resource recovery.
+The Blue Box Regulation under the Resource Recovery and Circular Economy Act, 2016 designates Blue Box materials, including packaging-like and paper products, under Ontario’s new regulatory framework for resource recovery.

 The regulation makes producers fully accountable and financially responsible for their products and packaging once they reach their end of life and are disposed; sets mandatory and enforceable requirements for Blue Box collection systems; and gives producers choices for resource recovery services in a competitive market.

 As of July 1, 2023, when municipalities and First Nation communities start transitioning their Blue Box programs to the new framework, Blue Box producers will become fully accountable and financially responsible for collecting and recycling their materials when consumers discard them.

 The current Blue Box Program administered by Stewardship Ontario on behalf of stewards under the Blue Box Program Plan and Waste Diversion Transition Act, 2016 will transition to the new regulatory framework for resource recovery starting on July 1, 2023 through to December 31, 2025.
 During the transition, Stewardship Ontario will continue to administer the program on behalf of stewards, and residents will not see any disruption in the Blue Box services provided by their municipalities and First Nation communities.
 Learn more about the transition.

 Blue Box Materials